FAQs

 What is the objective of the Poseidon Principles for Marine Insurance?

-The objective of the Poseidon Principles for Marine Insurance is to use the knowledge on portfolio climate alignment to support marine insurance clients on how do adopt and align their business with responsible environmental impacts.
+The objective of the Poseidon Principles for Marine Insurance is to use the knowledge on portfolio climate alignment to support marine insurance clients in the transition to net zero journey, enhancing transparency.
 They aim to be voluntary, practical to implement, verifiable, fact-based, and effective.
 Signatories commit to implementing the Principles in their internal policies, procedures and standards.

 The Principles are intended to evolve over time following a regular review process to ensure that they are practical and effective, are linked to and support the IMO’s GHG measures developed overtime, and that further environmental factors are identified for inclusion.